Process of Wajimanuri

 10. Ippenji polish

 After solidifying the Ippenji urushi, we polish the bowl thoroughly with rough whet stone.
 Tuning up for 2nd layer has done.

-Now you do realize the Jinoko powder are getting finer and smoother as the process follows...
+Now you'd realize the Jinoko powder are getting finer and smoother as the process follows...
 Here we use the mid-milled powder.
 The rest of them are the same ingredient we did before.
-Then this Nihenji urushi wiwll be applied and repeated the step like the 1st layer, dividing the applying area into 3-4 parts.
+Then this Nihenji urushi will be applied and repeat the step like the 1st layer.
+The applying area will be divided into 3-4 parts.